 As an editor, writer, web designer, and developer, being a good communicator is a must-have skill for me.
 While it certainly is a boon to my job that I have strong English skills, that's often not enough.

-In this post, I'm going to introduce you to a screen capture tool that I wish I'd been introduced to a long time ago: It's called CloudApp and I'll show you how it can be used to communicate bugs, features, and workflow steps that come up in a typical developer workday.
+In this post, I'm going to introduce you to a screen recorder that I wish I'd been introduced to a long time ago: It's called CloudApp and I'll show you how it can be used to communicate bugs, features, and workflow steps that come up in a typical developer workday.

 Need to point to a specific feature in an app or on a website?
 Want to describe a step-by-step process?
 Need to highlight where a piece of content can be found on a page, while blurring out sensitive information?
 Or maybe you just need to explain a layout bug in a visual way.
 The features of CloudApp make accomplishing these tasks as quick and painless as possible.